netguycode/wp-p3-profiler/readme.txt

 them.
 By using the P3 plugin, you can narrow down anything causing slowness on your site.

-Requires Firefox, Chrome, Safari, or IE9 or later.
+Requires Firefox, Chrome, Opera, Safari, or IE9 or later.

 == Installation ==
 Extract the zip file and just drop the contents in the wp-content/plugins/